How can you find real estate comps in your area to determine the potential appraised value of a property?

 Knowing your property value is essential to making smart and profitable investment choices.
 Investors can get a better handle on this by knowing their ‘comps’.
 Those are comparable property sales.
 So, where do you find them?

-Professional real estate appraisers are go-to if you really want a solid figure you can bank on.
+Professional real estate appraisers are the go-to if you really want a solid figure you can bank on.
 You won’t typically want to splurge on the cost of a full appraisal for a property unless you are 100% sure you are buying it.
 However, appraisers and other data providers can also provide drive-by appraisals or an Automated Valuation Model (AVM).
-AVM’s usually include tax assessor’s, sales history of a property and how other properties in the area are stacking up.
+AVM’s usually include tax assessors, sales history of a property, and how other properties in the area are stacking up.

 Remember it is best not to rely on just one source for figuring comparables.
 Pooling many of these sources together can assist you in coming up with the best comps for your properties.